homo-metallicus/moOde-mountstatus/README.md

 Main script "mounstatus.sh" checks moOde's sources' availability, tries to remount them automatically if they become unavailable and controls raspberry pi LEDs' operation accordingly. \
 It is called by a one shot systemd service unit triggered by a systemd timer unit every 15 seconds.

 Sources can be network shares (SMB, NFS) or any attached USB device.
-UPnP isn't supported anymore as a source.
+UPnP shares aren't supported anymore.

 Red LED is off by default. \
 **Fixed green LED**: all configured sources are available. \